Ninya offers the following talks which last approximately 45 minutes plus time for questions.

 Reconstructing the clothing worn by Mary Tudor (sister to Henry VIII) and her husband Charles Brandon in their famous double portrait.

-Clothing the lost king: reconstructing the wardrobe of Richard III
+Clothing The Lost King: reconstructing the wardrobe of Richard III

-Ninya shares the research and making process behind the clothing made for the 2022 Pathe film ‘The Lost King’.
+Ninya shares the research and making process behind the sets of clothing made for the film The Lost King and, subsequently another set of clothes for the Richard III Society.
 Ninya also looks at how Richard’s tailor may have dealt with the king’s scoliosis, and how evident his condition would have been to his contemporaries before his death.

 Photo ©Pathe